 Led by former postdoctoral associate Dr. Winsor Lowe, several Research Experience for Undergraduates students, and Research Support Specialists there is now an active and diverse program focused on salamander populations, behavior, dispersal, and general ecology within the White Mountains of New Hampshire.
 This program includes my own research on eastern red-backed salamanders (Plethodon cinereus).

-I have studied Mirror Lake, situated near the base of the Hubbard Brook Valley in New Hampshire, for more than 50 years.
-Ongoing studies, with colleagues, include research on chemical flux and cycling, hydrology, climate change, history, and ecology.
-Our goal is to understand the interactions of air, land and water from an ecosystem perspective.
-A book based on this research was published in 1985; a second book, integrating 20 years of biogeochemical and hydrological data, was published in 2009.
-Current projects include diverting road salt inputsaway from the lake, and long-term analysis of ice cover duration on the lake [Likens and Buso 2010, Water, Air and Soil Pollution 205:205-214; LaBaugh et al. 2013, U.S. Geological Survey Open-File Report 2013-1087, http://pubs.usgs.gov/of/ 2013.
+Dr. Likens has studied Mirror Lake, situated near the base of the Hubbard Brook Valley in New Hampshire, for more than 50 years.
+Ongoing studies, with students and colleagues, include research on chemical flux and cycling, hydrology, climate change, history, and ecology.
+Their goal is to understand the interactions of air, land and water from an ecosystem perspective.
+A comprehensive book based on this research was published in 1985; a second book, integrating 20 years of biogeochemical and hydrological data, was published in 2009.
+Current projects include diverting road salt inputs away from the lake, and long-term analysis of ice cover duration on the lake [Likens and Buso 2010, Water, Air and Soil Pollution 205:205-214; LaBaugh et al. 2013, U.S. Geological Survey Open-File Report 2013-1087, http://pubs.usgs.gov/of/ 2013.

-I was a Visiting Professor at Uppsala University in the Department of Limnology during February-April 2011; September-November 2012; and March-May 2013.
+Dr. Likens was a Visiting Professor at Uppsala University in the Department of Limnology during February-April 2011, September-November 2012, and March-May 2013.
 This time was spent in writing, interacting with students, postdocs and faculty at the University and at the nearby Swedish University of Agricultural Sciences (SLU), teaching a seminar on eutrophication, scientific ethics, and communications and lecturing.